thereseanders/Workshop-Maps-in-R/README.md

 This repository contains the following files:

+* `poir_mapsinr_ta_170405.md`: Markdown file of the workshop material.
+Open this to view a html version of the workshop material in your browser.
 * `/data/`: This folder contains all the original data used in this workshop.
 Please download this folder and store it locally on your machine.
-* `poir_mapsinr_ta_170405.md`: Markdown file of the workshop material.
-Open this to view a html version of the workshop material in your browser.
 * `poir_mapsinr_ta_170405.rmd`: `R` Markdown file of the workshop material.
-Download this file if you would like a local copy of the workshop material.
+Download this file if you would like a local copy of the code.
+* `poir_mapsinr_ta_170405.pdf`: PDF file of the workshop material.
 * `/poir_mapsinr_ta_170405_files/figure-html/`: This folder contains all the figures that are created via the `.rmd` file and embedded in the `.md` file.